IamKay/100DaysOfCode/README.md

 * Day 16
   > Watched some videos on design and did a little research on apps design on mobile.
 Also, began working along with a video on youtube [here](https://www.youtube.com/watch?v=FE7Vtzq52xg).
 Hope it does take me a lot of time with this, because i got time.
 Then up next, i have a React project.

+* Day 17
+  > Followed with the video and made the repo [here](https://github.com/kayd33/vigilant-sniffle).
+I think flutter can be a good thing for a person really wanting to go mainstream on it, but for someone learning it just for knowledge, it can be tiring.
+So my advice, leave at the basics.
+Also looked for some react ideas, when i remembered a previous idea of an analog clock.
+I know: simple and yet still i want to do it.
+And i will.
+Hope it turns out good.